Doesn’t food make you happy? And, can you eat yourself happier? The short answer to both: Yes.

 • • •

 Authors’ Bio: Jessica Smith is an avid reader who enjoys getting lost in the world of books.
-Holding on to her passion for fitness, she believes a healthy diet is key to healthy living.
-Sandip Roy is psychology writer, happiness researcher, and medical doctor.
+Holding on to her passion for fitness, she believes a healthy diet is a key to healthy living.
+Sandip Roy is a psychology writer, happiness researcher, and medical doctor.
 Founder of Happiness India Project, and chief editor of its blog.
-He writes popular-science articles on positive psychology and related topics.
+He writes popular science articles on positive psychology and related topics.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.